EU to ramp up arms production, eyes Ukraine army training

 Others feel that might be too unwieldy.

 “It’s not maybe the quickest way.
 I’m not so convinced,” said Luxembourg’s defense minister, Francois Bausch.
 Austria was also cool on the idea.
+Latvian Defense Minister Artis Pabriks said his country stands ready to help, but that such an EU-wide mission “must be practical.”

 Later Tuesday, foreign ministers will discuss whether to impose further visa restrictions on Russians, in an effort to ramp up pressure on President Vladimir Putin as the war he launched six months ago inflicts heavy economic costs on European and world economies.